-In this paper, we employ the graph transform method to prove all our existence and regularity results.
-Intuitively, this method is to construct a \emph{graph transform} such that for a given graph, say $ \mathcal{G}_1 $, define a unique graph $ \mathcal{G}_2 $ such that $ \mathcal{G}_2 \subset H^{-1} \mathcal{G}_1 $, taking the proof of \autoref{thmA00} as an example; see also \autoref{graphTrans}.
-Unfortunately, this usually can not be done for general $ H $ and graphs.
-In our circumstance, $ H $ needs some hyperbolicity and the graphs, from our purpose, should be expressed as functions of $ X \to Y $.
+In this paper, we employ the graph transform method to prove all the existence and regularity results.
+Intuitively, this method is to construct a \emph{graph transform} which for a given graph, say $ \mathcal{G}_1 $, yields a unique graph $ \mathcal{G}_2 $ such that $ \mathcal{G}_2 \subset H^{-1} \mathcal{G}_1 $; see the proof of \autoref{thmA00} for an example, and \autoref{graphTrans}.
+Unfortunately, usually this cannot be done for general $ H $ and arbitrary graphs.
+In our circumstances, $ H $ requires some hyperbolicity and the graphs, for our purpose, should be represented as functions $ X \to Y $.
 Now for the invariant graph $ \mathcal{G} $ of $ H $, one gets an equation like \eqref{mainF}.
 Applying the Banach Fixed Point Theorem to the graph transform on some appropriately chosen space, one can get the desired invariant graph.
-It seems that our approach to \autoref{thmA00} (i.e \autoref{thmA}) based on the graph transform method is unified, elemental and concise.
+It seems that our approach to \autoref{thmA00} (i.e. \autoref{thmA}) based on the graph transform method is uniform, elementary and concise.